ocpp-balanz/ocppsim/README.md

 `fullafter [wh]`   | Emulate that EV is full after having received at least [wh] `delay`            | Set delayed charing.
-EV will not start charging `nodelay`          | Charging no longer delayed `plugin`           | Cable is plugged into EV
+EV will not start charging `nodelay`          | Charging no longer delayed `delay_notrans`    | Set delayed charging mode to NOT start a transaction until time is up `delay_trans`      | Restore to normal mode, i.e. DO start transaction if offer and delay `plugin`           | Cable is plugged into EV
 `unplug`           | Unplug cable/disconnect EV
 `tag [id_tag]`     | RFID tag is scanned.
 Default tag in config file